simonmichael/hledger_site/faq.md

 - include and combine multiple data sets
 - generate recurring transactions by rule
 - add extra postings (splits) to transactions by rule
-- make a budget report, showing your budget goals and status
+- make a budget report, showing your budget goals and status by account and period

 Also, hledger can: